 We will renovate and expand UPMC Shadyside to create a world-class destination for cancer care, anchoring one of the largest cancer networks in the country.

 The new UPMC Hillman Cancer Hospital will continue providing advanced care and an expertise in rare cancers, including access to clinical trials and the latest technology.
 This new home will make it even easier for our researchers and clinicians to work side by side to bring leading-edge cancer treatment to patients.

-The new UPMC Vision and Rehabilitation Hospital is expected to open in 2020 and offer advanced clinical vision care.
+UPMC Vision and Rehabilitation at UPMC Mercy is expected to open in 2020 and offer advanced clinical vision care.
 Clinicians and researchers at the new hospital will pursue promising new research for vision restoration and diseases of the eye and offer technology-assisted rehabilitation services that restore mobility for patients with wide-ranging physical and cognitive challenges.

 UPMC Imagines the Patient Room of the Future